The No. 13 Gophers defeated the No. 11 Badgers in the fourth-annual Minnesota vs. Wisconsin Dual on Saturday

 The 2015-16 season marked Matt Bingle’s fifth season as director of women's track & field and cross country at the University of Minnesota.
 He has been with the Gophers since October 2002 and became the first person to hold the title of women's director of track & field and cross country at the University of Minnesota in October 2011.

 During Bingle’s first five years overseeing both the women’s track & field and cross country programs, the Gopher track & field team has earned 15 All-American honors, 28 NCAA national championship qualifiers, 26 All-Big Ten honors and 179 academic All-Big Ten awards.
 In addition, the Gophers’ cross country program has earned 16 all-region honors, seven All-Big Ten accolades and 89 academic All-Big Ten awards since Bingle took over direction of both programs in 2011-12.

 "Serving as director of women's track & field and cross country is a great honor for me, and I am extremely blessed to be here at the University of Minnesota," Bingle said.
 "I wouldn't be here today if it weren't for my wife and family.”

 Named the 2016 Big Ten Outdoor Track & Field Coach of the Year and the 2016 USTFCCCA Midwest Region Head Coach of the Year, Bingle’s coaching contributions have paid dividends for the Gophers during the past 14 seasons as evidenced by five Big Ten titles, including a share of the 2016 Outdoor B1G crown, and a pair of top-12 NCAA finishes in track & field.
 The cross country team has advanced to 11-straight NCAA championships since 2005-06, including placing 18th in 2015.

-In his first 13 years at Minnesota, Bingle's Gophers have secured 40 indoor and 67 outdoor track & field NCAA Championship qualifications.
+In his first 14 years at Minnesota, Bingle’s Gophers have secured 40 indoor and 87 outdoor track & field NCAA Championship qualifications.
 Forty-three different Gophers have competed at the indoor or outdoor track & field national meets under Bingle, including at least one student-athlete every year since his first season at Minnesota in 2002-03.
 In total, Minnesota has secured 123 All-Big Ten awards on the track during Bingle’s time with the program.